miso-lims/walkthroughs/0-original-walkthrough.md

   1. _Desired Concentration_: Enter a concentration.
   1. _Creation Date_: Select a date.
   1. _Ready to Run_: Whether or not the pool is ready for sequencing.
-This flag is used together with the Order to show the pool is ready to be sequenced.
+This flag is used together with the Sequencing Order to show the pool is ready to be sequenced.
      Tick this box.
   1. _Volume_: Enter a pool volume.
 1. Click _Save_.
 The pool must be saved before you can add library aliquots to it.